 My work is informed by ongoing study in classical, contemporary, and African-based traditional and contemporary arts.
 I am a passionate student of craft who strives for balance between a healthy and sustainable livelihood, and dedication to renewal and vitality at the edge of my current state of knowing and becoming.

 I am dedicated to the idea that cultural literacy must be inclusive and expansive, to the benefit of the soul of this planet.

 In addition to offering classes in Afro-Cuban Dance, Cuban Salsa/Rueda de Casino, and African-based contemporary dance, I am available for curriculum consulting, professional development through dance (in all settings), teaching and choreography residencies, private lessons, and performance.

 Rebecca Bliss is an educator, performer, and choreographer based in Brooklyn, New York.
-Specializing in the dances of Cuba for over 15 years, Rebecca is currently adjunct professor of Afro-Cuban dance at Barnard College and a faculty member of Ballet Hispanico’s pre-professional division.
+Specializing in the dances of Cuba for over 15 years, Rebecca is currently adjunct professor of Afro-Cuban dance at Barnard College and a former faculty member of Ballet Hispanico’s pre-professional division.
 She remains an active member of the NYC dance community through her work as a freelance teacher, choreographer and consultant, and continues almost two decades of work in youth education through the Brooklyn Academy of Music.
-Rebecca joined the faculty of City School of the Arts in the Fall of 2018.

 Rebecca received her initial training in modern and ballet at the Alvin Ailey American Dance Center, followed by almost two decades of ongoing study in Cuba and New York.
 She received an interdisciplinary MA from New York University focused on her work in Cuban dance pedagogy and performance.